Bytebit-Org/fitumi/DOCUMENTATION.md

 ### Using `a.methodCallTo`
 `a.methodCallTo(fakedTable, methodKey, ...)`\
 Creates a new `CallMatchOptions` object associated with the given faked table and expected arguments,\
-injecting a reference to `fakedTable` as the first argument so as to make faking calls to methods look nicer in tests
+injecting a reference to `fakedTable` as the first argument so as to make faking calls to methods look nicer in tests\
+if multiple callTos qualify, the latest one to be added will take precedence, except when used with andThen
 #### Parameters
 - fakedTable\
 The faked table that would be called\